-Since the mid 1980s, when we first put a sailboat on our wine labels, Dry Creek Vineyard wine has become known as the “wine for sailors”.
+Since the mid 1980s, when we first put a sailboat on our wine labels, Dry Creek Vineyard wine has become known as the “Wine for Sailors”.
 We have enjoyed a long love affair with the sport of sailing and have a profound appreciation of America’s nautical heritage.

 The origins of our nautical themed labels are purely personal.
 We have enjoyed a long love affair with the sport of sailing and have a profound appreciation of America’s nautical heritage.

 Combining two passions, we were inspired to use the sailing ship theme on our wine labels.
 In 1982, when the original idea was unveiled, it was seen as a rather daring and risky move.
-More than 30 years later, the sailing ships that adorn our wine bottles are easily identifiable and recognized by consumers around the world.
+Nearly 40 years later, the sailing ships that adorn our wine bottles are easily identifiable and recognized by consumers around the world.
 Since the beginning, Sonoma County artist Michael Surles has provided the beautiful paintings for our labels.
 Using a variety of mediums from watercolor to richly hued oils, Surles captures the spirit of the high seas.

 Winemaking and sailing actually have a lot in common.
 Like winemaking, sailing is fun, adventuresome and romantic.
 Like sailing, the art of winemaking demands the skill, discipline and determination of a group of people committed to the same goal.
 Sailing and winemaking are a study in choreography and teamwork – each person contributing something essential to the ultimate success or failure of the team.
 Our winemaking team is constantly striving to raise the bar of excellence for all of our wines, just as a team of sailors work toward a common goal of success.